microsoft/fabrikate/README.md

 This looks similar to our own infra subcomponent but instead of the source location being local, it is instead a git endpoint that this component should be fetched from.
 This enables us to share components between projects, but also do semver locking of them to a specific version to limit the risk of them from evolving underneath us and breaking our deployments, while still picking up small improvements.

 This component also takes a number of inputs.
-Marina has automatically scaffolded these configuration properties into `config/common.json` when we added the component to the project.
+Fabrikate has automatically scaffolded these configuration properties into `config/common.json` when we added the component to the project.
 In a config folder, `common.json` are the defaults that will be applied for all environments in the absence of an overriding definition for the specific environment you are building.

 ```
 {